erkaminski/customer-segmentation-aws-pipeline/README.md

 - Transaction data was partitioned by year and month to optimize Athena performance
 - Glue Data Catalog was used to expose datasets as queryable tables
 - Feature engineering was performed at both basket and customer level to capture behavioral patterns
+- KMeans was chosen for its simplicity and effectiveness in identifying behavioral patterns in customer data